Most of our meetings don’t start with a sing-along, but then the guest speaker for our November 2019 meeting is no ordinary presenter.

 But diversity is not new.
 Phil reminded us that Ottawa has always been more than just English and French, but that we lost diversity along the way.
 To emphasize this point, he told us of an Algonguin hunter, Constant Penency, who in his later years had to plead to retain hunting lands sold without his consent.
 The story is told in more detail in Phil’s book An Acre of Time.

 On a more recent topic, Phil took a wry look at our recently-opened Confederation Line and its short, troubled history.
-The LRT is not Ottawa’s first streetcar line, he noted.
+Light Rail Transit is not Ottawa’s first streetcar line, he noted.
 Phil remembers riding the orange-hued streetcars, and told the story of the time as a young lad when he thought he was boarding the trolley back to LeBreton Flats only to wind up in New Edinburgh.

 We won’t tell too many of Phil’s stories here.
 Better to read them in Phil’s own words in his books.
 In addition to An Acre of Time, Phil has published Beneath My Feet, Fields of Vision, and River Song.